Andrea Matthews

 Hills of ár Sinsear — Hills of our Ancestors

-the name of the Father, and of the Son, and of the Holy Spirit.
+In ainm an Athar, agus an Mhic, agus an Spiorad Naoimh – In the name of the Father, and of the Son, and of the Holy Spirit.

 Is chuisle mo chroí thú — You are the beat of my heart

-Is é mo chroí mise, anois agus i gcónaí, a ghrá — my heart is yours, now and always, my love
+Is é mo chroí mise, anois agus i gcónaí, a ghrá— my heart is yours, now and always, my love

 Lann na Leorghnimh — The Blade of Atonement